 What is a 409A valuation

 409 valuation is an assessment that determines the fair market value (FMV) of a private company's common stock in compliance with IRC (Internal Revenue Code) section 409A.
-It essentially determines how much it costs to buy stock in your company.
+It essentially determines how much it costs to buy stock or exercise options in your company.
 It sets the strike price any option-holders must later pay to gain ownership of their stock.

 In short, a 409A valuation is an objective assessment the value of your startup cake, so that everyone involved in the transaction can have a better understanding of its worth.